skip to Main Content

 The TRISA white paper describes an open source, interoperable, and peer-to-peer protocol for Travel Rule compliance.
 The white paper has been implemented in the form of a Remote Procedure Call (RPC) specification for inter-VASP communication, and a reference library implemented in the Go programming language.
 TRISA has also implemented and hosts a Global Directory Service (GDS), which facilitates a network of TRISA-verified VASPs as a Trusted VASP Certificate Authority (see below).
 TRISA maintains open source Github repositories available to VASPs as they build, test, and deploy their TRISA node into production.
 In addition to the open source repositories, TRISA maintains documentation for implementation and a TestNet with robot VASPs and demos.
 The white paper is reviewed and updated proactively by TRISA’s Technical Subcommittee to address changes in regulations and operator needs.

-5. What is the TRISA Global Directory Service?
+5. What is the TRISA Global Directory Service (GDS)?
+What is Envoy?
+How are they different?

-The Global TRISA Directory Service (GDS) facilitates peer-to-peer exchanges between TRISA members by: (1) issuing mutual Transport Layer Security (mTLS) certificates to verify exchanges; (2) providing discovery services for finding TRISA endpoints; and (3) providing certificate and KYC information for verification.
-Interactions with a Directory Service are specified by the TRISA protocol.
+TRISA’s Global Directory Service (GDS) is a network of verified VASPs.
+The purpose of the GDS is to facilitate peer-to-peer exchanges between TRISA members by: (1) issuing mutual Transport Layer Security (mTLS) certificates to verify exchanges; (2) providing discovery services for finding TRISA endpoints; and (3) providing certificate and KYC information for verification.
+When a VASP registers with the GDS, TRISA will validate the VASP and then issue x.509 identity certificates for the Testnet and/ or Mainnet networks.
+It’s important to note that the GDS consists of two different networks: Testnet and Mainnet.
+Each network requires a unique identify certificate for secure communication.
 Currently, the TRISA organization hosts the GDS on behalf of the TRISA network.

 6. Is TRISA decentralized?